jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ## 3.7 Cycle Termination

 The local bus card must support dynamic bus sizing to enable the 16-bit data ports of the Amiga chipset.
-The AmigaPCI supplies two data cycle termination signals, **PORTSIZE** and **_TACK**. **PORTSIZE** is an address driven signal from logic on the AmigaPCI that indicates the data port width of the device currently addressed.
+The AmigaPCI supplies two data cycle termination signals, **PORTSIZE** and **_TACK**. **PORTSIZE** is an address driven signal indicating the data port width of the device currently addressed.
 A logic low signal indicates the addressed data port is 32-bits wide, while a logic high signal indicates a 16-bit port. **_TACK** is asserted by the AmigaPCI logic to indicate the completion of a data transfer cycle of any port size and is latched on the rising edge of **BCLK**.
 Together, these signals are used to determine the status of the current data transfer cycle.
 The AmigaPCI implements 16-bit and 32-bit data ports.
 Support of 8-bit target devices is not necessary.

-If the data to be transfered is larger than the data port of the addressed device, multiple transfer cycles are required to complete the data transfer.
+If the data width to be transfered is greater than the data port width of the addressed device, multiple transfer cycles are required to complete the data transfer.
 For example, if the MC68040/MC68060 initiates a long-word transfer and the target device responds as a 16-bit port, the dynamic bus sizer will latch the 16 bits of the first cycle, increment the address, and run a second cycle to latch the next 16 bits.
 These two cycles are driven by the dynamic bus sizer and are transparent to the MC68040/MC68060.
 Once the dynamic bus sizer latches all the requested data on a read cycle, or completes the necessary cycles on a write, it asserts **_TA** to signal the MC68040/MC68060 to complete the cycle.
 The dynamic bus sizer places the most significant byte of the transfer at D31-24.
 The next most significant at D23-16.
 Misaligned operands are treated the same, with the byte enable signals identifying the particular byte(s) to be latched.

 Dynamic bus sizing is described in great detail in the [Motorola MC68030](/DataSheets/Motorola/MC68030UM.pdf) user manual, Sections 7.2.1-7.2.3, and the [MC68040 Designer's Handbook](/DataSheets/Motorola/MC68040_Designers_Handbook_1990.pdf), Section 7.
 It is strongly advised to review these documents, as significant reproduction here is not attempted.
 A reference project can be found with the MC68040 Local Bus card with the [AmigaPCI project Github repo](https://github.com/jasonsbeer/AmigaPCI).